-European Sustainable Finance Action Plan - In recent years, the European Union has formed multiple initiatives to connect finance and sustainability through the 2018 Action Plan on Sustainable Finance; the Green Deal, which includes the EC's renewed sustainable finance strategy; and the Sustainable Finance Package.
+• European Sustainable Finance Action Plan - In recent years, the European Union has formed multiple initiatives to connect finance and sustainability through the 2018 Action Plan on Sustainable Finance; the Green Deal, which includes the EC's renewed sustainable finance strategy; and the Sustainable Finance Package.
 The graphic below illustrates the timeline of the developments in recent years.

-Non-Financial Reporting Directive (NFRD) - The NFRD was adopted in 2014 and requires large public-interest companies that have more than 500 employees and are listed within the European Union to provide nonfinancial disclosures related to ESG matters along with their annual financial reports.

-The CSRD replaces and expands the existing requirements of the NFRD and extends the scope of companies required to disclose sustainability information from approximately 11,700 to 50,000 companies in the European Union, with another 3,000 or more U.S.-based companies estimated to be affected.
-Ultimately, the scope of the CSRD may be affected by how each E.U. member state transposes it into law.

-• EU Taxonomy for Sustainable Activities - The EU Taxonomy for Sustainable Activities, also known as the "EU Taxonomy," is a classification system that establishes a list of environmentally sustainable economic activities that are consistent with the six environmental objectives pursued in the European Union as well as minimum social and human rights safeguards.
+- Non-Financial Reporting Directive (NFRD) The NFRD was adopted in 2014 and requires large public-interest companies that have more than 500 employees and are listed within the European Union to provide nonfinancial disclosures related to ESG matters along with their annual financial reports. - The CSRD replaces and expands the existing requirements of the NFRD and extends the scope of companies required to disclose sustainability information from approximately 11,700 to 50,000 companies in the European Union, with another 3,000 or more U.S.-based companies estimated to be affected.
+Ultimately, the scope of the CSRD may be affected by how each E.U. member state transposes it into law. - EU Taxonomy for Sustainable Activities The EU Taxonomy for Sustainable Activities, also known as the "EU Taxonomy," is a classification system that establishes a list of environmentally sustainable economic activities that are consistent with the six environmental objectives pursued in the European Union as well as minimum social and human rights safeguards.
 The EU Taxonomy provides entities, investors, and policymakers with appropriate definitions and criteria (including science-based technical criteria) with which to identify economic activities that can be considered environmentally sustainable.
 While aiming to create security for investors and protect private investors from greenwashing, the EU Taxonomy also (1) helps companies become more climate-friendly, (2) mitigates market fragmentation, and (3) promotes a shift in investments to where they are most needed.
-The EU Taxonomy allows entities to comply with the EU Taxonomy Regulation,6 which establishes six environmental objectives - climate change mitigation; climate change adaptation; the sustainable use and protection of water and marine resources; the transition to a circular economy; pollution prevention and control; and the protection and restoration of biodiversity and ecosystems.
+The EU Taxonomy allows entities to comply with the EU Taxonomy Regulation,17 which establishes six environmental objectives - climate change mitigation; climate change adaptation; the sustainable use and protection of water and marine resources; the transition to a circular economy; pollution prevention and control; and the protection and restoration of biodiversity and ecosystems.

 The CSRD ties into Article 8 of the EU Taxonomy Regulation by requiring companies to report various key performance indicators, which vary on the basis of the nature of the entity, with respect to all six environmental objectives.
 For example, a company within the scope of the CSRD will be required to report its turnover, capital expenses, and operational expenses with respect to all six environmental objectives.
+As shown in the chart above and explained in Question 10, once an entity is within the scope of the CSRD, its sustainability reporting, including the EU Taxonomy information, will be subject to mandatory limited assurance.